Updated: Nov 19, 2021

 These stemless glasses in the different shapes are fantastic and they are designed to bring out the best in each type of wine, but they aren’t totally necessary.

-Just getting started with wine, then a universal shaped wine glass that works with both reds and whites is all you need.
+If you are just getting started with wine, then one universally shaped wine glass that works with both reds and whites is all you need.

-Enjoy both red and white wine, but don’t have the room or just don’t want the fuss of so many types of wine glasses, then at minimum I would invest in a universal white wine glass and a universal sized red wine glass.
+If you enjoy both red and white wine, then consider investing in a universal white wine glass and a universally sized red wine glass.